10 Most Famous Rayographs of Man Ray

 Man Ray was best known as a photographer, mostly of fashion and portraits.
-Many of his photographs appeared at french Vogue of the time.
+Many of his photographs appeared in the French Vogue.
 He also made photograms, named rayographs by Tristan Tzara in reference to their creator.
-Man Ray took several objects, like a comb, a spiral of cut paper etc, he transformed some of them and put them together in front of a light-sensitive surface, like a photographic paper, and exposed them to light.
-He explained that the concept was pure Dadaism, based on rejection and abstraction.
+Man Ray took several objects, like a comb, a spiral of cut paper etc., then he transformed some of them and put them together in front of a light-sensitive surface, like photographic paper, and exposed them to light.
+He explained the concept was pure Dadaism, based on rejection and abstraction.

 He published a selection of his rayographs as Champs délicieux in December 1922.
 He also adapted the technique to his film Le Retour à La Raison in 1923.